Olia Hercules reflects on the strong, knowledgeable and highly skilled women who have helped shape her as a writer, a cook and a person

 I did not grow up cooking by my mother’s side.
 In fact, I was painfully lazy.
 I sure did enjoy doing the eating, though, and I have always instinctively known that my family contained some incredibly strong cooks and strong women.
 However, it wasn’t until I learned some basic feminism at university that I started appreciating just how remarkable they all were.

 My grandmother Lusia was a real matriarch.
 She looked after the animals (goats, chickens, geese), cooked for six children, did real-life graft.
-At night, when she had time for herself, she avidly read—mainly classical French novels, Gustave Flaubert and Victor Hugo among her favourites.
+At night, when she had time for herself, she avidly read—mainly classical French novels, Gustave Flaubert and Victor Hugo being among her favourites.

 When I became a professional cook, it struck me how skilled the women in my life were at cooking.
 A couple of years ago, seeing my mum expertly stretch and spin home-made filo pastry above her head had me gasping—such a strange feeling, as it was by no means the first time I had seen her do it.
-Now, having been trained to cook, I finally understood the dexterity these manoeuvres required (admittedly, I still can’t do that; I need another 10 years of practice).
+Now, having been trained to cook, I finally understand the dexterity these manoeuvres require (admittedly, I still can’t do that; I need another 10 years of practice).

 Apart from my family, I get inspired every day by the people I meet—particularly when I travel—and a lot of them are women.
 During my trip around Georgia, I came across some recipes and techniques that seemed so straightforward and simple, but also packed a real punch in terms of flavour.
 I especially fell in love with the Georgian pastes and wet flavoured salts, like the mint and chilli one I use in my toasts with curd cheese, mint paste and broad beans recipe.